 This is very common that’s why we’ve chosen this question.
 This is just part of the whole Madonna-Whore complex that all men have grown up with.
 If you don’t deal with it explicitly, you’re carrying it.
 If you’ve never thought through it consciously and worked on it – you’ve got it.
 I’m not going to go into the reasons why and how it comes up but you’ve got it.

 And this is going to make it hard for her to be free and express herself freely.
-So just make that clear before any verbal game or any kind of techniques will have any effect, you’ve got to address your value judgments.
-And why you make those value judgments and what you’re saying about that.
+You’ve got to address your value judgments.
+And why you make those value judgments and what you’re actually saying about that.

-I assume -because he’s written a lot more in this email than what I read out – is that Michael is a really intelligent guy.
-And if he thought about it he would realize it because he’s aware and enlightened – that women shouldn’t be judged for having sexual desires just as you shouldn’t be judged for having sexual desires.
+I assume – because he’s written a lot more in this email than what I read out.
+Michael is actually really an intelligent guy and if he thought about it he would realize it because he’s aware and enlightened – that women shouldn’t be judged for having sexual desires just as you shouldn’t be judged for having sexual desires.
 What that will do for you is to free you up to realize that society is imposing a negative value system that is not for freedom; that actually restricts people in ways that are not healthy.

 If you ever, ever, ever have to be dishonest about your true feelings and beliefs and intentions, that is a bad thing.
 Now obviously little white lies are fine, like if someone says, “Do I look fat in this dress?”
 You probably don’t want to say yes.
-Most of the time, if it’s an important thing – you want to tell her you’re sexually attracted to her or let that out which is show that you’re sexually attracted to her – then you shouldn’t be ashamed of it.
+Most of the time, if it’s an important thing – you want to tell her you’re sexually attracted to her or let that out or to show that you’re sexually attracted to her – that you shouldn’t be ashamed of it.